tanzbr/BotX-API/README.md

 # ✅ BotX API for the company TecnoPalmas 🇺🇸
 This project runs a back-end and web page where the customer can enter their data and the system will make API requests to check their pending and overdue bills/invoices.
-In this way, the customer can select the invoices they want to receive and they will be sent to their WhatsApp number.
+In this way, the customer can select the invoices they want to receive and they will be sent to their WhatsApp number.<br>
 The project uses the whatsapp-web.js library to run a whatsapp web instance where a number can be connected via qr code to send bills/invoices.
 The QR Code can be scanned through the admin panel.
 All connected whatsapp sessions are saved, no need to scan again when restarting the system.

 # ✅ BotX API para a empresa TecnoPalmas 🇧🇷